Stedi-Public-Archive/cdk-clj/Readme.md

 across applications.

-CDK is built on the Amazon [Jsii][2] project which allows TypeScript projects to be shared across Ruby, Javascript, Java and C# via code generation.
+CDK is built on the Amazon [Jsii][2] project which allows TypeScript projects to be shared across Ruby, JavaScript, Java and C# via code generation.
 Because of the reach this enables, CDK is poised to become a nexus of AWS patterns and best practices accessible via familiar tools (mvn, npm, etc.).